29 things to do when starting university

 Amid all the hype surrounding freshers', it's easy to forget that there's actually quite a bit to do when you get to uni (that doesn't involve drinking).

-Aside from surviving freshers' week, you'll want to get organised and settled in as quickly as possible.
+Having spent your summer preparing for university, you'll want to get organised and settled in as quickly as possible.
 After all, this place will be your home for the next three years (or more!).

 Download your free money cheat sheet

 Get ahead of money worries with our money cheat sheet – The Student Money Takeaway.

 Not only does it feature 55 of our very best student money hacks, it comes with a one-minute budget sheet and a quiz to boot.
 All on just two pages!

 Click here to get your free printable PDF before you start uni.